Sermon - Ordinary 18 Year A - | DB Home | RCL Resources Index |

 The fellowship meal

 We meet today to share a fellowship meal.
-The origin of this meal is in the communal meals that Jesus had with his disciples, especially on the occasion of his last night with them before he died when he took bread and wine as a sign of his life that would be broken and shared it with them, giving instructions to continue to do this in remembrance of him.
-Doing as he commanded we set apart ordinary food for this holy purpose of communion, sharing in his life, using words from the ancient records of the early celebrations, the most ancient of which is in Paul's first letter to the Corinthians:
+The Gospel for today in which we read about the feeeding of the five thousand (Matthew 14:13-21) reminds us of the tradition of fellowship meals Jesus had with his disciples, and how on that accasion they also shared with a much wider group.
+The origin of this meal we share today in the liturgy of the Eucharist, the holy communion, is in the communal meals that Jesus and his disciples shared.
+We remember especially the occasion of his last night with them before he died when he took bread and wine as a sign of his life that would be broken and shared it with them.
+He gave them instructions to continue to do this in remembrance of him.
+We now follow that instruction.
+"Jesus, we thus obey, thy last and kindest word", as we have it in the old hymn.
+Doing as he commanded, we set apart ordinary food for this holy purpose of communion, sharing in his life, using words from the ancient records of the early celebrations, the most ancient of which is in Paul's first letter to the Corinthians:

-This sharing, although it is founded on the events of the death and resurrection of Jesus had some earlier beginnings his earthly life, while it also stands in the tradition of the fellowship meals of Ancient Israel.
-There were other occasions on which Jesus shared meals with his followers.
-Even the record of Luke that the two who had walked with him on the road to Emmaus recognized him when he broke the bread suggests that it was a familiar sight to them to see him perform that particular action.
-The event we know as the feeding of the five thousand was one of those occasions.
+The experience of fellowhip with the risen Lord which his disciples began to enjoy points forward to our celebrations and to the fellowship in which all Christian share.
+It also points back, as we have seen in the story of the feeding of the five thousand, to other occasions on which Jesus shared meals with his followers and to earlier Jewish practices, This sharing of ours, although it is founded on the events of the death and resurrection of Jesus had some earlier beginnings.
+It also stands in the tradition of the fellowship meals of Ancient Israel, especially in the Passover which Jesus celebrated with them at the Last Supper.
+Even the record of Luke that the two who had walked with him on the road to Emmaus recognized him when he gave thanks and broke the bread suggests that it was a familiar sight to them to see him perform that particular action, and it was an action which the head of the family commonly performed.
+The event we know as the feeding of the five thousand was one of those occasions, albeit a miraclus one as well.
 Compare Matthew's report of his blessing and breaking of the bread there with Luke's account of the Emmaus communion:

 The greatest miracle is the miracle of his presence.
-The story does, of course, have other meanings than to foreshadow what we do today in remembrance of him and in his presence, but those additional meanings all depend upon his being present; and everything depends upon his being who he was and is, the Lord's Messiah, the holy one of God, the Word made flesh who was with God at the beginning and was God, the Saviour of the world, who gave up his life for us and continues to offer his prayers to God on our behalf.
+The story does, of course, have other meanings then to foreshadow what we do today in remembrance of him and in his presence, to be willing to share with people who are hungery, to follow his commands, but those additional meanings all depend upon his being present; and everything depends upon his being who he was and is, the Lord's Messiah, the holy one of God, the Word made flesh who was with God at the beginning and was God, the Saviour of the world, who gave up his life for us and continues to offer his prayers to God on our behalf.
+The bread he shared was his body, his life, the life of the one who is the bread that came down from heaven (John 6).

 Social and Political implications of his feeding the five thousand